datafibers/simple_encryption/README.md

 ## TODO
 - [ ] Add support to for key generation dynamically from DES/KMS
+- [ ] Add support encryption with hashing so that data can also be used as join conditions
 - [X] Add spark decryption function
 - [X] Add performance test cases